English

 Reading

 At Ferryhill Station Primary, we want reading to be a positive and rewarding experience for every child and we aim to support our children in developing a long- lasting pleasure for reading.
-Children need to be able to read to access learning in all other subjects.
+Children need to be able to read to access learning in all other subjects and the teaching of reading remains a priority.

 In line with the National Curriculum, we teach children to develop their skills in: